 pull requests, providing help to new contributors, answering related questions on StackOverflow and even doing the last few releases of the project.

 Having had the pleasure of working with Filip over the last years, I’m convinced that going forward he’s the perfect person for leading the project.

-The MapStruct team is very happy to announce the release of MapStruct 1.0.0.Beta1.
+I am very happy to announce the first version of the MapStruct IntelliJ IDEA plugin.

 Now we have official support for 2 IDEs, Eclipse being the first IDE for which we had support from earlier (plugin here).

 With the power of IntelliJ you now get completions in @Mapping and @ValueMapping annotations (also for nested mappings ;)).

 Apart from that you also get support for: finding usages of methods directly within annotations,